NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-devices/agentless/pac-files.md

 A PAC file is a text file that specifies which traffic should redirect to the proxy server.

 Below is the default PAC file.
-You can [customize the file](https://developer.mozilla.org/en-US/docs/Web/HTTP/Proxy_servers_and_tunneling/Proxy_Auto-Configuration_PAC_file) and host it somewhere your browser can access, such as on an internal web server or on [Cloudflare Workers](/workers/).
+You can [customize the file](https://developer.mozilla.org/en-US/docs/Web/HTTP/Proxy_servers_and_tunneling/Proxy_Auto-Configuration_PAC_file) and host it somewhere your browser can access, such as on an internal web server or on [Khulnasoft Workers](/workers/).

 ```js
 function FindProxyForURL(url, host) {